 “People shouldn’t be discriminated for where they chose to live,” said Perkins in the Arbiter.
 Online programs offer rural educators a unique opportunity to study programs not available to them locally.

 Boise State has long been dedicated to the use of distance learning to deliver higher education to a remote audience in Idaho and bordering states.
-The university currently offers a master of science in educational technology, which requires a thesis and attracts students on a scholarly track toward a doctoral program.
+The university currently offers a master of educational technology, which is a practitioner-focused, hands-on, project-oriented program for educators wanting to make a difference with their students in their everyday teaching climate.

 The new doctorate is expected to draw educators from across the nation who want to combine research with practitioner efforts already underway in local school systems.
 Demand from master of science in educational technology alumni helped spur the development of the new online education doctorate.

-The Ed Tech department will meet throughout the fall 2011 semester in an effort to blueprint policies and procedures for the new online doctorate, which is scheduled to begin accepting students in 2012.
 Online students seeking more details on the distance doctorate should contact Dr. Ross Perkins, doctoral program coordinator.

 Indiana University Education School Launches First Online Doctorate